corybuecker/corybuecker.com/content/posts/001-an-introduction.md

 revised: 2019-12-22T12:02:15Z
 draft: false
 preview: I have wanted to start a blog for some time now.
 I like to think there are several reasons.
+description: I have wanted to start a blog for some time now.
+I like to think there are several reasons.
 slug: an-introduction
 ---